markbaaijens/rpmusicserver/README.md

 (1) Burn a SD-card
 - burn a SD-card on a new card on your local computer as if it is a fresh install
   - see [Steps to install RPMS on your Pi](https://github.com/markbaaijens/rpmusicserver#steps-to-install-rpms-on-your-pi) under 'Burn SD-card' for instructions
 - card considerations
   - by taking a new card, you have a fall-back if things go wrong
   - you might bigger card b/c the [System requirements](https://github.com/markbaaijens/rpmusicserver#system-requirements) concerning the size of the card have been changed
-  - skip the step 'Format USB-drive for data'; this ensures that all data and all settings remain intact, you can go on where you left the system

 (2) Convert your system
 - backup your system